NeNe Leakes Sparks Plastic Surgery Rumors After Looking Very Different In Public Appearance

 The Real Housewives of Atlanta star, who has not shied away from getting work done on her nose in the past, sparked plastic surgery rumors when she appeared at the 2018 BMI R&B/Hip-Hop Awards at Atlanta’s Woodruff Arts Center’s Symphony Hall on Friday.
 According to Hollywood Life, several of her fans were “shocked” by the change in Leakes’ appearance, saying that her “unrecognizable” looks may be down to her having gone under the knife again.

 They argued that although Leakes looked pretty as ever, there was just something a little off about her face, but nobody seemed to be able to figure out exactly what had happened.
-Her “changed” appearance led to a massive speculation on social media, with several Leakes’ fans jostling among themselves on whether or not she had actually undergone another surgery.
+Her “changed” appearance led to a massive speculation on social media, with several Leakes fans jostling among themselves on whether or not she had actually undergone another surgery.
 Yet others implored her to stop doing things with her face.

 “Her face looks terrible,” one fan wrote on Facebook.
 “She should have just left her face alone.
 Everyone knows that’s saying ‘if it’s not broke don’t try to fix it.'”